rhagarty/techxchange-instanton-lab/README.md

 > **IMPORTANT**: We need to add several Docker capabilies and security options so that the container has the correct privileges when running.

 Note the startup time and compare to the version without InstantOn.
 You should see a startup time in the 300 millisecond range - a 10x improvement!

+**JAKUB COMMENT: GIVE A USER AN EXAMPLE OF THE "DefaultServer is ready to run a smarter planet"**

 Check out the application by pointing your browser at http://localhost:9080/dev.